NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson03_working_with_files.md

 7. Redo your previous deletion.
 8. Delete the first and last words from each of the lines.
 9. Save the file.
-10. Open up the file and copy and paste the contents to a text editor on your local laptop to submit as homework.
+10. **Let your instructor now when you have done this and they'll check your work**
 ------------------------------------------------------------------------

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*